victor-istomin/CircularBuffer/README.md

 # CircularBuffer
-A preallocated FIFO circular buffer.
-Drop the most dated element in case of overflow
+A header-only preallocated FIFO circular buffer.
+Drops the most dated element in case of overflow